amith-lokhande/Tableau-Repo/README.md

 # Tableau-Repo

-This is the repository for my work on Tableau.
+This repository contains my work in Tableau.

+Some images cannot be viewed on GitHub due to the naming of the folders and other constraints.
+Due to this issue, I have uploaded my dashboards to Google Drive as well.
+The link is below

-**Link to Tableau Public** - https://public.tableau.com/app/profile/amith.lokhande
+**Link to Google Drive** - [https://public.tableau.com/app/profile/amith.lokhande](https://drive.google.com/drive/folders/1eTLrqD4Z4QTiKOjnEz-HH0Jg340mqiTW?usp=sharing)

-**Note** - Some elements in the dashboard images are misplaced while downloading the image from Tableau Public server.
-This is because the size of the image is different from the dimensions set while creating the dashboard.
+**Note** - Some elements in the dashboard images, such as filters placed at the top of the dashboard, are misplaced when downloading the image from the Tableau Public server.